Hangzhou Bay Sunac Tourism City: Development (Six Flags)

 Six Flags first announced their intention on June 23, 2014 to develop new Chinese theme park projects in a partnership with real estate developer Riverside Investment Group.
-Their first location was confirmed as Six Flags Zhejiang in September 2015 to open in Haiyan County, Zhejiang, and the development held its official groundbreaking ceremony on January 4, 2016.
+Their first location was confirmed as 'Six Flags Zhejiang in September 2015 to open in Haiyan County, Zhejiang, and the development held its official groundbreaking ceremony on January 4, 2016.
 The park would be divided into several zones, many themed after various existing Six Flags parks; Thrillseeker Plaza, Magic Mountain, Great Adventure, Fiesta Texas, Waterfront Square, and the later-announced Garfield Beach.
-At the time, the project's total budget was pegged at an estimate of $4.6 billion USD, with anticipations to open the main Six Flags Zhejiang theme park by 2019.
+At the time, the project's total budget was estimated at $4.6 billion USD, with anticipations to open the main Six Flags Zhejiang theme park by 2019.

 On December 19, 2016, Six Flags and Riverside announced plans to debut a Hurricane Harbor waterpark adjacent to Six Flags Zhejiang, and it was later revealed that the waterslides would be supplied by Richmond-based WhiteWater West.
 Original timeline estimates for the waterpark held it as the first phase of the resort, in which it was projected to open in June 2020.
 The development held the grand opening of the Zhejiang Riverside Themed Town Exhibition preview centre on August 4, 2017.
 On October 26, 2017, Six Flags and Riverside confirmed that a second gate children's park – Six Flags Kids World – was being developed next to the Six Flags Zhejiang park.

 Multiple IP's were contracted to be featured at the parks during development.
 In May 2017, the partners announced that they had acquired the rights from Paws, Inc. to theme the children's areas at Six Flags Zhejiang and Chongqing after the Garfield franchise.
 Speaking about the project, Garfield’s creator Jim Davis iterated, “This is a great opportunity for Garfield to entertain families and children.
 Six Flags and Riverside have an extraordinary project planned and to have our characters featured is an incredible honor.”
 At the annual IAAPA Orlando Expo in November 2019, Sally Dark Rides unveiled the Garfield's Underwater Adventure dark ride that was planned to debut within a Garfield Beach area at both parks, which included a mixture of animatronics and projection screens.
 In March 2018, it was confirmed that dark rides based on the Tuzki illustrated character would debut at the Zhejiang and Chongqing parks.